*Updated June 1, 2020 - 12:55 PM*

 - Parks & Recreation Programs Canceled through May.

 - Permit and License Processes during "Stay Home, Stay Healthy" - Read more

 The City is committed to helping reduce the spread of COVID-19.
 Currently, the City Hall & Police Department lobby are closed to the public until further notice.
-Additionally, all City of DuPont nonessential business meetings and Parks & Recreation programs and events will be canceled for the month of April.

 Please call City Hall at 253-964-8121.
 Staff is available and can help you conduct your business over the phone or online.
 Certain online payments are available, materials can be mailed in (such as permit applications), and we have a drop box in the City Hall parking lot.